LIFTINGSAFETY

 3.1 Technical File.

-The technical file is very important and must contain all the information that went into the manufacture of the lifting beam.
+The technical file is very important and must contain all the information relevant to the manufacture of the lifting beam.
 Should a lifting beam fail in service, then it is this technical file that will be scrutinised.
-If it cannot be proven that other factors, such as misuse, were not to blame for the failure, then it is vital that information within the technical file shows that the manufacturer has done everything reasonably practicable to ensure the safety of the equipment.
+If it cannot be proven that other factors, such as misuse, were the cause of the failure, then the manufacturer will rely upon the technical file to show that everything reasonably practicable was done to ensure the safety of the equipment.

-The technical file does not have to be a physical entity, but it must be able to be assembled from various sources should the need arise.
+The technical file does not have to be a physical entity, but it must be possible to assemble it from various sources should the need arise.
 Typical information that should form a technical file for lifting beam is as follows:

 3.2 Verification methods